VigneshVSV/hololinked/README.md

 ```

 In this case, instead of generating an internal container, the setter method is called when `integration_time` property is set.
-One might add the hardware commanding logic to apply the property onto the device here.
+One might add the hardware device driver logic to apply the property onto the device here.

-Further, those familiar with Web of Things (WoT) terminology may note that these properties generate the property affordance schema to become accessible by the [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
+Further, those familiar with Web of Things (WoT) terminology, please note that these properties generate the property affordance schema to become accessible by the [node-wot](https://github.com/eclipse-thingweb/node-wot) client.
 It is recommended to strictly use JSON compliant types for most non-speed critical applications, or register type replacements for converting non-JSON to JSON.
-These possibilities are discussed in the docs.
-An example of generated property affordance for `integration_time` is as follows:
+These possibilities are (or will be) discussed in the docs.
+An example of autogenerated property affordance for `integration_time` is as follows:

 ```JSON
 "integration_time": {